 Our Artist in Residence studio provides a place of work for an emerging artist from university or an apprenticeship.
 This provides an environment for the artist to develop their own work while inspiring and teaching girls and adults from the School, and from the local community.

-Visits to various museums and galleries enrich the girls’ experience including a Sixth Form Ceramics trip to China which will take place in October Half Term from 2020.
+Visits to various museums and galleries enrich the girls’ experience.
 Each year, the Department invites a ceramics artist of national or international standing to our annual Potter’s Day which comprises lectures, slide shows and a practical demonstration.

 Students progress onto a variety of courses at a range of universities as Ceramics supports many degree courses.
 In addition to a multitude of Art Foundation courses, Engineering and Architecture are among the degree courses that recent Mayfield alumni have joined.